Skip to Site Header Skip to Main Content Skip to Footer

 Sleep Tip: Some individuals use nature sounds to help unwind, including white noise (or another color, such as pink noise).

-Listening to Relaxing Music
+Listening to Peaceful and Relaxing Music

 Music can help reduce stress and anxiety, two common culprits of sleep problems.
 When you listen to calming music, your body produces less cortisol, [4] the hormone associated with stress, and more melatonin, which helps regulate sleep.
 Additionally, music can help to slow down your breathing and heart rate, which can promote relaxation and help you drift off to sleep more quickly.